-To be completed by the University supervisor regarding the practicum student's skill and dispositional development during practicum.
+To be completed by the development during prac ty supervisor regarding the practicum student's skill and disposition

-Date: Graduate Student:
+Date: Faculty Supervisor: Graduate Student:

-Faculty Supervisor:

 Semester (check one): Fall Spring

 Directions: The Faculty supervisor completes this form as a method for evaluating the candidate's level of competency.
 This form provides an estimate of the student's progress in regard to her / his knowledge and skills.
 Keep in mind that a satisfactory completion of practicum signifies that the student has completed an important requirement for graduation and towards qualifying for an internship experience, in which the student will function more independently.
 Students must obtain average scores for each area of assessment at or above expected levels (3 or above) in order to have successfully performed in that area by the end of the practicum to pass practicum class.
 The faculty supervisor will review this evaluation with the practicum student and provide feedback on student's competency level.
 This evaluation will be used to evaluate the practicum students entire 750-hour practicum experience.
 Work products from the practicums students field experience will be used in conjunction with a field site visit and supervised experiences in the WSU WISE.